ethereum/ethereum-org-website/src/content/developers/docs/standards/tokens/erc-20/index.md

 **What is ERC-20?**

-The ERC-20 introduces a standard for Fungible Tokens, in other words, they have a property that makes each Token be exactly the same (in type and value) of another Token.
+The ERC-20 introduces a standard for Fungible Tokens, in other words, they have a property that makes each Token be exactly the same (in type and value) as another Token.
 For example, an ERC-20 Token acts just like the ETH, meaning that 1 Token is and will always be equal to all the other Tokens.

 ## Prerequisites {#prerequisites}